gyselroth/docxBox/README.md

 #### List meta data

-docxBox displays only attributes that are contained within the current DOCX file (this differs by DOCX version and application), also if given empty.
+docxBox displays only attributes that are contained within the current DOCX file (the attributes can vary by DOCX version and word processor used for creation), also if given empty.

 Output meta data of given DOCX: